EDUCBA Logo

 • First, determine the total revenue of the company, which is usually easily available as the first line item of the income statement.

-• On the other hand, the total revenue can also be calculated as the product of the average price per unit and the number of units sold during a year.
+• On the other hand, one can calculate the total revenue by multiplying the average price per unit by the number of units sold during a year.

 Total Revenue = Average Price Per Unit * Number of Units Sold